-School wonder: 12-year-old boy who could not recognize letter A
+School wonder: a 12-year-old boy who could not recognize the letter A

-…now he speaks like an orator after free education-Rev. Odinachi Okereke
+…now speaks like an orator after free education-Rev. Odinachi Okereke

 Rev Odinachi Okereke has spent 20 years in missions in the Church of Nigeria Anglican Communion.
 He has been to a number of places in Nigeria and has also traveled outside the country.
 But his missions story is never complete without his pet project, the education of rural dwellers.
 His heart burns each time he visits communities where the inhabitants are largely illiterate.